The Rise and Fall of the Filipino Pool Craze

 Dennis Orcollo’s pool career began when he was eight and his grandfather brought home a beat-up table.
 They lived in a coastal village on the Philippine island of Mindanao.
 Years before, Orcollo’s father, a fisherman, was lost at sea in a storm.
 Soon the boy was spending entire nights on the table, and at age 16, he left home for a gold mining town called Campostela, where he hustled pool.
 Within days no-one would play the prodigious teen, and so he left for the capital, Manila, with a handful of dollars and nowhere to sleep.
 It was the mid 1990s and Orcollo had picked a good time: Pool had been a national sport since the Second World War.
 It was about to become lucrative too.

 Today, you can find pool halls in Manila’s restaurants, its schools, and even its slums, where some streets are ankle-deep in excrement and industrial slime.
-Each table is a refuge from horrible squalor – even in the worst neighbourhoods, where locals make cash reconstituting leftover food for pennies, people shoot pool for three Filipino pesos (seven cents) a rack.
+Each table is a refuge from horrible squalor—even in the worst neighborhoods, where locals make cash reconstituting leftover food for pennies, people shoot pool for three Filipino pesos (seven cents) a rack.

 Videos by VICE